gblosser42/world-of-lendis/Lendis/Cultural Archetypes/Caravaneer.md

-You were raised in one of the halfling [[Caravans]] that travel the land.
+You were raised in one of the kitsune [[Caravans]] that travel the land.
 Optimistic wanderers, they eagerly seek out new sights and experiences, making a slow circuit of the continent to see and learn whatever they can, and to share it with those they visit.
 At 1st level you gain the Caravanner feat.

 ```statblock